 Dental Porcelain Can Last Longer

 Veneers are an especially good choice when you consider how long they can last with proper care.
 Other practices promote veneers made of a composite resin, which is adequate for those on a tight budget, but the far superior material is cosmetic dental porcelain, which has the same translucency as your natural teeth.
-This is the main type we can provide, since our patients deserve only the best from our Beverly Hills and Thousand Oaks locations.
+This is the main type we can provide, since our patients deserve only the best from our North Canton, Jackson Township location.
 While resin veneers may need some replacement every few years, ones made of dental porcelain can last 10-20 years, depending mostly on how well they are cared for.

 Dental Veneers are Durable